pygame/pygame/docs/reST/ref/freetype.rst

       Gets or sets whether the font will be underlined when drawing text.
-This default style value will be used for all text rendering and size calculations unless overridden specifically in the :meth:`render` or :meth:`get_size` calls, via the 'style' parameter.
+This default style value will be used for all text rendering and size calculations unless overridden specifically in a render or :meth:`get_rect` call, via the 'style' parameter.

    .. attribute:: strong